Talk to Local Expert

 What's Included

-• Accommodation on the trip and during the climbing sharing basis
+• Accommodation during the trek and climbing on a sharing basis

-• Porters, a Climbing Guide, and a Guide wages, food, accommodation, and insurance
+• Guide, Climbing, and Porter Wages, food, accommodation, and insurance.

 • Climbing guide equipment